 - 1. Capitalism is a historical process in which change (not equilibrium) is the most relevant feature.
 Change, therefore, should be the object of investigation in an evolutionary research program, - 2.
 Economic agents are creative and firms- the main economic units- are agents of transformation.
 Knowledge skills and organisational dynamic- capabilities are cornerstones of competitive advantage for both banks and firms. - 3.
 Competition, understood as creative destruction, and as a selection mechanism is the engine that propels economic change, - 4.
 Innovations applications of new ideas and/or methods to the economic sphere are the main fuel of that engine, - 5.
-Credit and innovations function both as "levers of riches" and as uncertainty creators; their interplay is at the root of the system's twin operating features: progress and conflict, - 6.
+Credit and innovation's function both as "levers of riches" and as uncertainty creators; their interplay is at the root of the system's twin operating features: progress and conflict, - 6.
 Financial innovations are central to financial evolution, yet also linchpins to unstable, financially fragile, and often financially unsustainable development processes, - 7.
 Financial fragility sprigs from the relationship among "technological" and financial innovation, indebtedness, and uncertainty, - 8.
 Profit rates tend to differentiate (not to equalize) and no "proportionality law" between investments and profits applies, - 9.
-Institutions and public policy are the main tools for building stability trough the establishment of conventions, rules and regulations which create regularities and convergence of expectations,
+Institutions and public policy are the main tools for building stability trough the establishment of conventions, rules and regulations which create regularities and convergence of expectations, - 10.
+Regularities and stability are not fixed, but rather an evolving result of complex institutional arrangements and policy measures which can turn into destabilizing forces in a creative destruction environment, - 11.
+States, more precisely entrepreneurial states are pillars of successful development processes,

-&lt;sup>56 Lack of self-confidence to disrupt established paradigms?
+60 Would it be lack of self-confidence to disrupt established paradigms?
 Not likely.
 Schumpeter, of all economists, was not shy in shaking up the conventional wisdom of the profession or reviewing his own previous ideas.
 So, clarifying this puzzle is a window of opportunity for intellectual history minded Schumpeter scholars.

-&lt;sup>57 For example: Say's law is ever present in the hundreds of models published in the Journal of Evolutionary Economics.
+61 For example: Say's law is ever present in the hundreds of models published in the Journal of Evolutionary Economics.

-- 10. Regularities are not fixed but rather a result of complex arrangements which can turn into destabilizing forces in a creative destruction environment, - 11.
-States, more precisely entrepreneurial states are pillars of successful development processes, - 12.
-The main causal chain in the operation of the system runs from policy makers, bankers and entrepreneur's decisions to the determination of investment, the speed of technological change, productivity increases and employment profiles.
+12. The main causal chain in the operation of the system runs from policy makers, bankers, and entrepreneur's decisions to the determination of investment, the speed of technological change, productivity increases and employment profiles.